-M.S. students are required to take one credit of Crops 510 or Soils 501, respectively.
-They will also be required to give an exit seminar as part of their final defense of their thesis.
+All M.S. thesis and non-thesis students are required to take one credit of Crops 510 or Soils 501, respectively.
+Thesis students will also be required to give an exit seminar as part of their final defense of their thesis.
 Soils M.S. students should take Soils 501 and present this exit seminar as part of the course.
 Crops M.S. students may do the same or they may take Crops 510 earlier and present their exit seminar as a special seminar.
+Non-thesis MS students do not present a final seminar as part of their final exam.

 PhD students are required to take two credits of Crops 510 or Soils 501, respectively, of which one credit must be taken during their first year of study at WSU.

+For Crops PhD students, the subject of the first seminar is not the research proposal, and is non-dissertation.
+[Note-the research proposal seminar is associated with enrollment in CropS 511 and is generally presented to the committee or otherwise informally announced and arranged.].
+In contrast, for Soils PhD students, the first seminar IS the research proposal [Note-enrollment in Crops/Soils 511 is not a requirement for Soils PhD candidates].

-The subject of this seminar is their research proposal.
-For Soils PhD students, the second credit of seminar will be for the dissertation seminar presented in the final semester during regularly the scheduled seminar series.
-For Crops PhD students, the second credit of seminar presented in the final semester during regularly the scheduled seminar presented in the final semester during regularly the scheduled seminar presented in the final semester during regularly the scheduled seminar presented in the final semester during regularly the scheduled seminar series.
-Alternatively, Crops PhD students may choose to deliver their dissertation seminar in addition to the second credit of Crops 510.
+For Crops PhD students, the second credit of seminar may be for the dissertation seminar presented in the final semester during regularly the scheduled seminar series.
+Alternatively, Crops PhD students may deliver their dissertation seminar at the same time as the defense, in addition to the second credit of Crops 510.
+For Soils PhD students, the second credit of seminar will be for the dissertation seminar presented in the final semester during the regularly scheduled seminar series.